It's Not Right but It's Okay: Thunderpuss version

 Thunderpuss (pictured in 2002) were the main remixers of "It's Not Right but It's Okay".

-Chris Cox and Barry Harris of the house remix/production team Thunderpuss had recently released a successful remix of Billie Myers' "Kiss the Rain" when they were approached by Arista vice president of A&R Hosh Gureli at the gay nightclub Splash in Manhattan of the choice of remixing either "If I Told You That" and "It's Not Right but It's Okay" for Houston in November 1998, just as the My Love Is Your Love album was released.
+Chris Cox and Barry Harris of the house remix/production team Thunderpuss had recently released a successful remix of Billie Myers' "Kiss the Rain" when they were approached by Arista vice president of A&R Hosh Gureli at the gay nightclub Splash in Manhattan of the choice of remixing either "If I Told You That" or "It's Not Right but It's Okay" for Houston in November 1998, just as the My Love Is Your Love album was released.

-Cox told Fader in 2017 that the duo decided on the latter song because it was "the easiest way was to go with" and because "[the original version] is quite chilled out — not quite 2-step — but R&Bish.
+Cox told Fader in 2017 that the duo decided on the latter song because it was "the easiest way... to go with" and because "[the original version] is quite chilled out — not quite 2-step — but R&Bish.
 Her voice seemed to have more assertiveness that would appeal more to a dance record."

 When asked if they felt any pressure on producing what they called Houston's "comeback record", Cox denied it saying "[the] pressure was always internal.
 I had worked with big artists before but Arista was the dance label, and here’s one of the most important voices in pop history.
 So we were thinking, It’s Whitney.
 We can't [mess] this up."

 Calling the Jerkins version "laid back and sleepy", Cox and Harris took more of Houston's adlibs from near the end of the record and pushed it to the forefront, while throwing away the rest of the song, only keeping Houston's lead vocal and background vocals.
 Eventually two versions—a radio version and an extended nine-minute club version—was created.

+Barry & Chris created brand new instrumentation by recomposing & replaying new keyboards, drums and reinvented the music from the ground up.

 Composition

 "It's Not Right but It's Okay" is a R&B and neo soul song.
-According to the sheet music published at Sheetmusicnow.com, the song mainly plays in the keys of F_{m} and C_{m} and has a moderately fast funk tempo with a time signature of 4/4 common time with 126 beats per minute.
+According to the sheet music published at Universal Music Publishing, the song mainly plays in the keys of F_{m} and C_{m} and has a moderately fast funk tempo with a time signature of 4/4 common time with 126 beats per minute.
 Houston's vocals span from G_{3} to A_{5} in the song.
 The Thunderpuss version is set at a dance tempo of 132 beats per minute, starting at the key of C_{m}.